-While all the weapons in God Eater 2 seem to have been manufactured in the same anime factory – they are huge, glow yellow, and cause a lot of blood to gush – they are as varied as Monster Hunter’s roster of blades, blunts, and ballistics.
+While all the weapons in God Eater 2 seem to have been manufactured in the same factory as other anime games – they are huge, glow yellow, and cause a lot of blood to gush – they are as varied as Monster Hunter’s roster of blades, blunts, and ballistics.
 There is plenty of room to specialise here – you can charge into battle with a scythe dragging at your heels, stand back and take pop shots with a sniper rifle, or move in cautiously with a short blade to pierce enemies in fast flurries.
 Not only are there are a bunch of weapons to choose from that allow for different playstyles, they each have different forms you can transform them into – knowing when to deploy the right form can give you the upperhand in battle.

 Another aspect of Monster Hunter: World that God Eater 2 nails is supplying you with hundreds of missions so you can farm for items and materials to upgrade your equipment.
 Some will find it repetitive, others will relish the chance to watch the numbers tick upwards as they get incrementally better at dishing out gobfuls of ultraviolence.

 Dark Souls III

 Look, despite some questionable assessments out there, Monster Hunter: World has little in common with Dark Souls III.
 But hear us out.